 Email Marketing Tips for a Successful Flash Sale

-Here, we share a couple of tips to improve your flash sale emails.
+Here, we’ll share a couple of tips to improve your flash sale emails.

 The Importance of Your Subject Line

-You may also want to include the duration of your flash sale, discount percentage, or eye-grabbing emojis/icons to make it stand out.
+It may also be a good idea to include the duration of your flash sale, discount percentage, or eye-grabbing emojis/icons to make it stand out.

 Adding emojis to your subject line draws the reader’s eyes to your email and makes them more likely to click.

 Do all of your promotional emails need to be a poster?

 It’s recommended that you use posters if you’re selling physical products because visuals can play a significant role in a buyer’s decision.

 But some marketers make the claim that regular text-based emails are the way to go.
 One common argument is that using a text-based email can keep you from getting in the spam or promotions folder.

 Because your email looks more like it’s coming from a friend or family member, the theory is that text-based emails can boost your open rates.